 Highlights: Indoor/outdoor museum with an eclectic collection of cars, Americana, and novelty items

 This homegrown museum houses thousands of artifacts covering a wide range of Americana.
 And thousands of visitors a year flock to this roadside museum and its sprawling property.
 Plan for at least a few hours browsing the collection when visiting.

-Vintage motorcycles and a turn-of-the-century schoolroom comprise a few pieces of the museum's collection.
+Vintage motorcycles and a turn-of-the-century schoolroom comprise a few pieces of the Miracle of America Museum's collection.
 Other prominent displays include historic automobiles, artistic sculptures, and firearms from throughout the ages.
 Some of the more obscure items include golf ball cacti and extraterrestrial memorabilia.

 With such a wide range of interests, everyone finds something to catch their eye upon visiting.
 This family-friendly museum is open daily throughout the year.
 Kids under the age of two receive free admission.